lepouya/progressive-mine-sweep/README.md

 - Turn off all automation options
 - Longer rate windows
 - When reset speed is 100, it should instant reset
-- Roll gain and cost multipliers into resource manager